escience-academy/essential-skills-25-01-2015-Utrecht/lessons/Notebook.md

 $ jupyter notebook
 ```

 This should cause a new browser window to open or open new tab in already opened web browser, showing the notebook Dashboard.
 On this screen, click on: `New > Python 3`, to start a new notebook.
-We can change the title of the notebook to anything you like.
+You can change the title of the notebook to anything you like.

 ## Notebook basics

 A Notebook is an interactive execution environment, in this case for Python 3.
-The main idea is that we have a *kernel*, which is running on the background, and we interact with this kernel via the browser.
+The main idea is that we have a *kernel*, which is running in the background, and we interact with this kernel via the browser.
 (Kernels for other languages are available).

 We send instructions to the kernel by executing *cells*, and we get the response from the kernel as the output of our cell.